 Prior to hiring any person, including those being considered for clerical or ministerial positions, the firm is responsible for determining whether the person is statutorily disqualified pursuant to federal and/or SRO regulations.
 Such determinations shall be made in accordance with the firm's hiring procedures, interview processes, background checks, and fingerprinting procedures.
-Should the firm determine to hire any SDI in the future, it shall develop a comprehensive heightened supervision plan and incorporate such plan in the required Form MC-400 application.
-The CEO shall sign-off on the MC-400 application and heightened supervision plan.
-In no event shall the firm permit any SDI to associate with the firm in any respect until the MC-400 application is approved by FINRA.
+As a general rule, CFSC will avoid employing Statutorily Disqualified Individuals.